lsst-sims/smtn-002/index.rst

 +---------------------------------------------------------+--------+------------------------------------------------------+
 |Focal plane coverage (fill factor in active area of FOV) | 91%    | Calculated from focal plane models                   |
 +---------------------------------------------------------+--------+------------------------------------------------------+

+The area-weighted clear aperture is 6.423 m across the entire field of view, although this varies with location.
+Near the center, the clear aperture is 6.7 m, while near the edge of the field of view it rolls off by about 10%.
+6.423 m is the area-weighted average across the full field of view.

 Throughput curves: `syseng_throughputs github repo <https://github.com/lsst-pst/syseng_throughputs>`_: